Skip to main content

 Post-Fireworks and Sparkler Cleanup

 Fireworks debris is a specific cleanup challenge.
-Even if you only use sparklers and small items (the most common choice in residential areas of Porter, New Caney, and Montgomery), the residue and waste add up.
+Even if you only use sparklers and small items (the most common choice in residential areas of Porter, and Montgomery), the residue and waste add up.

 1. Wait until morning for ground-level fireworks cleanup — you may miss debris in the dark